-- Brown sugar – I use demerara sugar, but you can use any type of brown sugar that you have on hand.
+- Brown sugar - I generally use demerara sugar, but you can use any type of brown sugar that you have on hand.

-- Flour – all-purpose flour is all you need for this cinnamon muffins recipe.
+- Flour - all-purpose flour is all you need for this cinnamon muffins recipe.

-- Milk - I use regular full-cream milk for these homemade cinnamon muffins.
+- Milk - I use regular full-cream milk when making homemade cinnamon muffins.

 Start making your cinnamon muffins by preheating your oven to 180°C (350°F).

-Line your tray with muffin liners or grease with butter.
+Line your tray with muffin liners or grease it with butter.

-Using a medium mixing bowl, strain and combine all dry ingredients: flour, baking powder, cinnamon powder, sugar, and brown sugar (photo 1).
+Using a medium bowl, strain these dry ingredients: flour, baking powder, cinnamon powder, and granulated sugar (photo 1).

 In a separate large bowl, combine and mix eggs, milk, vanilla extract, and melted butter (photo 2).

-Combine the dry ingredients with the wet ones in the large mixing bowl (photo 3).
+Add the dry ingredients with the wet ones (photo 3).

 Mix cinnamon muffin batter until just barely combined.

-Spoon some batter into the muffin tins, leaving some space on top (photo 4).
+Spoon batter into the muffin tins, leaving space on top (photo 4).

 Using a small bowl, combine sugar and cinnamon powder for the toppings (photo 5).

-Top each muffin with about a quarter to a third of a teaspoon of the sugar-cinnamon mix (photo 6).
+Top each muffin with a quarter to a third of a teaspoon of the sugar-cinnamon mix (photo 6).

-Once you have finished the sugar mixture, place the tray in the middle of the oven.
-Bake for about twenty to twenty-three minutes or until the top has turned darker in color.
+Place the tray in the middle of the oven for twenty to twenty-three minutes, or until the top darkens.

-Remove each cinnamon muffin from the tray and serve.
+Remove cinnamon muffins from the tray and serve.

 - Use a metal whisk if you don't have a hand mixer available.

 - For the sugar-cinnamon mix, feel free to replace the white sugar with brown sugar if that's what you prefer.

 It usually happens when you overmix the batter.